0x29-AIDeepMingML/RoboND-Rover-Project/README.md

 ![alt text][image_7]
 There is a little issue, the original point(the 0 point)is not the place of Rover.
 So use rover_coords function in my code to tranform it.
 Then the final result of Color Thresholding as below.
 ![alt text][image_8]

-## Get the location
+### Map to World Coordinates
 The position information can be gotten from the simulator when the program connected to it.
 Also it is exist in a .csv file when Recording Data step.
 ![alt text][image_9]
-Then the map of simulator.
+Then the map of simulator as below.
 ![alt text][image_10]
 With position and map-view we can map the Rover into the map.
 ![alt text][image_11]
 Next tell some detail.
-### Map to World Coordinates
 Rover has its own Rover-Coordinate and it's different from World-Coordinate most of time.
 It is import to keep the only coordinate system when we deal with object's location.
 So use [Rotation Matrix](https://en.wikipedia.org/wiki/Rotation_matrix) to transform the Rover-Coordinate.
 In my code, function rotate_pix will apply the rotation and function translate_pix will perform the translation to the map.
 Then function pix_to_world will call them to finish this job.
 ![alt text][image_12]

+### Code of perception_step function
+Here is some points of my perception_step function.
+* I use three var obstacle_disp, navigable_disp, sampleRocks_disp to display non-warped images into the bottom left window in the simulator.
+I think it is comfortable to look.
+* I set a decision about if the Rover pitch too much.
+* I set a decision about if the sampleRocks in sight, and if a sampleRock has been found, self.samples_located in drive_rover.py will be True.

 ## Decision(decision_step)
 When the simulator is working in Autonomous Mode, some states of Rover will be display here.